njgit/App-Pipeline-Lite/README.md

 ```bash
 plite vsc --editor vim
 ```
-where vim could be replaced with your favourite editor.
+where "vim" could be replaced with your favourite editor.
 This will open a config file with one line, showing you the config file, which contains one setting - the config variable "editor" set to the current editor.

 Add the following line to set the dispatcher